|

 Mobile apps

-- TPE, PhotoPills and PlanIt - Feature rich apps used to determine the position and timing of the Milky Way and the Galactic Core (GC) at a desired location.
-These apps can also be used to plan sun, moon and much more.
+- TPE, PhotoPills and PlanIt - Feature rich apps used to determine the position and timing of the Milky Way and the Galactic Core (GC) from a given location.
+These apps can also be used to plan the sun, moon and much more.

-- iCSC and Clear Skies - These apps provide 72 hour sky visibility forecasts (cloud cover, transparency, seeing, darkness, etc) for many locations in North America.
+- iCSC and Clear Skies - These apps provide 72 hour sky visibility forecasts (cloud cover, transparency, seeing, darkness, etc.) from many locations in North America.

-- Sky Guide, Star Walk (and others) - These apps that show you the Milky Way and constellations from your present location.
-This is useful for locating the Milky Way prioor ro see it.
+- Sky Guide, Star Walk (and others) - These apps show you the Milky Way and constellations from your present location.
+This is useful for locating the Milky Way in the field prior to seeing it.

-- Dark Sky Guide - An app for light pollution maps.
+- Dark Sky Guide - An app sjowing light pollution maps.

-- Dark Skies -An app that allows you to input a camera body and focal length to determine the longest shutter speed to avoid star trails.
+- Dark Skies - An app that allows you to determine the longest shutter speed based camera body and focal length.

 Scouting

-Scout your area during the day so you can clearly see potential distractions (power lines, structures, etc.).
+Scout your area during the day so you can clearly see potential distractions (power lines, structures, etc.) and determine any access issues.
 Be respectful of private property (ask permission before entering private land).

 |